Contract for Deed in Texas: Everything You Need to Know

-- In the event that a purchaser does not remedy the default, only a limited time will be allowed to pay off the remaining balance.
+- If a purchaser does not remedy the default, only a limited time will be allowed to pay off the remaining balance.
 Additionally, the individual will need to vacate the property.
-The agreed upon timeframe will have already been established in the land contract.
+The agreed-upon timeframe will have already been established in the land contract.

-- If the purchaser is able to rectify the defaults that have occurred, then the contract can be reinstated if the seller agrees.
+- If the purchaser can rectify the defaults that have occurred, then the contract can be reinstated if the seller agrees.
 However, the right is at the seller's discretion.
-Due to this stipulation, it is critical that both parties agree to reasonable repayment terms to decrease the chance that the purchaser will default.
+Due to this stipulation, both parties must agree to reasonable repayment terms to decrease the chance that the purchaser will default.